wiktor0072/js-projekt/README.md

 - scaling by providing new image size in the dialog window
 - image can be saved
 - made changes can be undone or redone
+- all the edit functionalities won't be available until the image is loaded